Farouq-dev/Digital-Nest-Store-/README.md

-DigitalNest Store
+# DigitalNest Store

 DigitalNest Store is a modern e-commerce web application designed and developed independently by Sultan Umar Farouq.

-The project was built to demonstrate practical experience in web development, user interface design, responsive development, authentication, application architecture, and e-commerce functionality.
+The project was built to demonstrate practical experience in web development, user interface design, responsive development, application architecture, and e-commerce functionality.

-Overview
+## Overview

-DigitalNest Store provides a clean and responsive shopping experience focused on straightforward navigation, product discovery, and usability across different devices.
+DigitalNest Store provides a clean and responsive shopping experience focused on straightforward navigation, product discovery, usability, and a consistent experience across different devices.

-The project includes a customer-facing storefront and a protected administrative dashboard for managing the application.
+The application was developed as a complete e-commerce project, covering both the customer experience and the underlying application structure required to support the platform.

-Key Features
+## Key Features

-Storefront
+### Storefront

 - Responsive e-commerce interface
 - Product browsing and categorization